alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 is safe, which is important for restarting the economy.

-Of the existing contact tracing solutions, the collaboration between Apple and Google is currently the one I expect to get largest adoption.
+Of the existing contact tracing solutions, the collaboration between Apple and Google is currently the one I expect to get the largest adoption.
 They have the leverage, they have the network effects, and they have the brand name recognition to make it work.